 - Finance, audit and risk

 - Engagement

 - Governance

-- Impact and delivery
+- Delivery and impact

-- Investment
+- Investments

 Committees usually meet four times a year.

 You can find details of our Board and view our Trustees' profiles here independentage.org/about/people.

 Our Senior Leadership Team

 Joanna Elson CBE was appointed as CEO in September 2023.
 She leads our Senior Leadership Team which works closely with the Board to ensure we deliver our mission efficiently and effectively.
 The other members of the Senior Leadership Team are: